Amanhacker/YourCard-A-Full-Stack-Application/README.md

 3).
 Open the BackEnd folder in IntelliJ Idea and run the below java folders in the below shown order :
             ServicediscoveryApplication.java -> GatewayApplication.java -> then Contact, Payment & UserAuthentication Application java files in any order.

 4).
-You are good to open the full stack application in your local machine and play with all the functionalites with the website.
+You are good to open the full stack application in your local machine and play with all the functionalites of the website.